Who should use Flow?

 Flow is a DataOps platform designed for all members of your data team.
 Its powerful command-line interface gives backend engineers data integration superpowers.
-At the same time, Flow allows data analysts and other user cohorts to meaningfully contribute to and manage the same data pipelines using the web application.
+At the same time, Flow allows data analysts and other user cohorts to meaningfully contribute to and manage the same data pipelines, or data flows, using the web application.

 If you answer "yes" to any of the following questions, Flow can help:

 - Do you work with multiple databases and struggle to keep them in sync with one another?

 - Do you issue repeated OLAP queries to your warehouse that are expensive to execute?

 - Or do you need instant metrics for specific events like Black Friday?

 - Do you operate separate batch and streaming systems, and grapple with reconciling them?

 - Do you manage continuous processing workflows with tools like Spark, Flink, or Google Cloud Dataflow, and want a faster, easier-to-evolve alternative?